 The most important aspect of the Act is that sexual harassment at the workplace has been made a criminal offence and is punishable with imprisonment for up to three years.
 The complainant could be visitor, vendor, customer, bystander, intern or even job seeker, who faces sexual harassment, as defined in the Act, can lodge the complaint.
 If one is able to prove the probability of the offence, it is sufficient to lodge the case.
 The organization must help the victim to lodge a complaint with the ICC and even with the police if so desired.

-As per the Act, all the employers have obligations to formulation of Anti Sexual Harassment Policy, putting up posters regarding penal consequences of sexual harassment, nomination of internal complaints committee (ICC) at each location with an external member, sensitizing all employees with the provisions of the Act, skill-building programme for the members of ICC, annual reporting obligations by the ICC to the employer and the district officer, inclusion of sexual harassment complaints received and their disposal in the Annual Report of the Company.
+As per the Act (Vishakha Guidelines), all the employers have obligations to formulation of Anti Sexual Harassment Policy, putting up posters regarding penal consequences of sexual harassment, nomination of internal complaints committee (ICC) at each location with an external member, sensitizing all employees with the provisions of the Act, skill-building programme for the members of ICC, annual reporting obligations by the ICC to the employer and the district officer, inclusion of sexual harassment complaints received and their disposal in the Annual Report of the Company.
 If the organisations implement the law in letter and spirit, almost 90 per cent of the cases sexual harassment at the workplace would be prevented.